 Each summer, the conference center hosts many sessions of Family Camp and other year-round retreats.
 Learn more and register in the Upcoming Events section below.

-Reserve one of our 24 beautifully appointed rooms with two double beds and a twin sleeper sofa.
+Reserve one of our 34 beautifully appointed rooms.
+24 rooms have two queen beds and a twin sleeper sofa.
+10 rooms have two queen beds and a full-size sleeper sofa.
 Each spacious room is equipped with a full bathroom, as well as a second sink located in the tiled entryway and coffee maker.

 Savor the sunrise from the comfort of your personal deck or from the water's edge during an early morning stroll.
 All rooms have wireless internet service.